 There are no data regarding the effects of EYLEA on human fertility.
-Aflibercept adversely affected female and male reproductive systems in cynomolgus monkeys when administered by intravenous injection at a dose approximately 1500 times higher than the systemic level observed humans with an intraviteal dose of 2 mg.
+Aflibercept adversely affected female and male reproductive systems in cynomolgus monkeys when administered by intravenous injection at a dose approximately 1500 times higher than the systemic level observed humans with an intravitated dose of 2 mg.
 A No Observed Adverse Effect Level (NOAEL) was not identified.
 These findings were reversible within 20 weeks after cessation of treatment.

-8.4 Pediatric UseThe safety and effectiveness of EYLEA in pediatric patients have not been established.
+8.4 Pediatric Use The safety and effectiveness of EYLEA in pediatric patients have not been established.

-8.5 Geriatric Use

-15.3 Selation 63e in the clinical studies, approximately 76% (2049/2701) of patients randomized to treatment with EYLEA were ≥65 years of age and approximately 46% (1250/2701) were ≥75 years of age.
-No significant differences in efficacy or safety were seen with increasing age
+8.5 Geriatric Use approximately 46% (1250/2701) were ≥75 years of age.
+No significant differences in efficacy or safety were seen with increasing age in these studies.

-In these sudies.

-IT PATIENT COUNSELING INFORMATION In the days following EVLEA administration, patients are at risk of developing endophthalmitis or retinal detachment.
-If the eye becomes red, enshitive to light, painful, or develops a change in vision, advise patients to seek immediate care from an ophthalmologist [see Warnings and Precautions (S,D)].
-Patients may experience temporary visual disturbances after an intravitreal injection with EVLEA and the associated eye examinations [see Adverse Reactions (6)].
+In these studies.
+T7 PATIENT COUNSELING INFORMATION In the days following EYLEA administration, patients are at risk of developing endophthalmitis or retinal detachment.
+If the eye becomes red, esnsitive to light, painful, or develops a change in vision, advise patients to seek immediate care from an ophthalmologist [see Warnings and Precautions (5,1)].
+Patients may experience temporary visual disturbances after an intravitreal injection with EYLEA and the associated eye examinations [see Adverse Reactions (6)].
 Advise patients not to drive or use machinery until visual function has recovered sufficiently.

-David W. Parke II, MD
+David W. Parke II, MD Editor-in-Chief

-Editor-in-Chief

-Ruth D. Williams, MD

-Chief Medical Editor
+Ruth D. Williams, MD Chief Medical Editor

-Dale E. Fajardo, EdD, MBA
+Dale E. Fajardo, EdD, MBA Publisher

-Publisher

-Patty Ames

-Executive Editor
+Patty Ames Executive Editor

-Carey S. Ballard

-Art Director / Program Manager
+Carey S. Ballard Art Director / Program Manager